 Using three-dimensional volume imaging, treatment can be designed and delivered to maximise the radiation dose the tumour receives and minimise exposure of the surrounding healthy tissue.
-The angle of the beam, the dose rate and the leaf speed are all independently controlled, making this a very accurate form of treatment.
-Arc therapy treatments also take much less time to deliver than other radiotherapy techniques.
+This method has advanced independent controls for the medical team, making it a very accurate form of treatment.
+VMAT therapy treatments also take much less time to deliver than other radiotherapy techniques.

 WHICH TREATMENT IS BEST?

-Each patient will be different and the MDT will discuss what treatment is most suitable for each individual case.
-The choice of what type of radiotherapy will also vary from hospital to hospital.
-Some hospitals will not be able to offer all types of radiotherapy or surgery.
+Everyone is different, and your medical team will let you know which treatment will be most suitable for you.
+The types of radiotherapy available will vary from hospital to hospital and some hospitals will not be able to offer all types of radiotherapy or surgery.

 As a patient on the NHS you have the right to choose where you would like to be treated.
-We have compiled key facts about the NHS constitution and the rights of a patient, you can find that information here.
+We have compiled key facts about the NHS constitution and the rights of a patient and you can find that information here.

-We advocate all patients receiving the most advanced and appropriate treatment for their conditions.
+We advocate that all patients receive the most advanced and appropriate treatment for their condition.
 No patient deserves anything less than the best treatment available.
-We have outlined what we believe to be the 'Gold Standard of Care' - this is what we have been advised as the highest standard of care available and what patients going through treatment deserve.
+We have outlined what we believe to be the 'Gold Standard of Care' - this is what we have been advised as the highest standard of care available and what patients going through treatment should be offered.

-WHAT YOU CAN DO: It is important to eat as much as possible when undergoing treatment in order to keep your energy up, and drastic weight loss may effect where the radiotherapy beams have been targeted.
+WHAT YOU CAN DO: It is important to eat as much as possible when undergoing treatment in order to keep your energy up, and weight loss may affect where the radiotherapy beams have been targeted.
 However, Mucositis can make eating and drinking very uncomfortable.
-Your medical team will be able to offer as much support as possible, and may be able to advise ways in which to lessen the discomfort.
-If it is compromising your ability to eat, your medical team may recommend a feeding tube or peg to ensure you are getting all the nutrition you need.
+Your medical team will be able to offer as much support as possible and may be able to advise ways in which to lessen the discomfort.
+If it is compromising your ability to eat, your medical team may recommend a feeding tube to ensure you are getting all the nutrition you need.

-The most common side-effect from any cancer treatment is tiredness.
-This can be made worse is radiotherapy is combined with other treatment like chemotherapy.
+The most common side effect from any cancer treatment is tiredness.
+This can be more severe if radiotherapy is combined with another treatment, such as chemotherapy.
 Tiredness can last for several months after treatment ends while the body uses increased amounts of energy to recover.

 WHAT YOU CAN DO: The best cure for tiredness is rest.
-Patients should not overextend themselves, and should rest and nap when needed.
-Carers should be able to handle chores and other tasks.
-Listening to the body and resting when required is important during and after treatment.
+You should not overextend yourself and should rest and nap when needed.
+Listening to your body and resting when required is important during and after treatment.

-If radiotherapy beams are targeted at an area with hair on it, it is likely that hair loss will occur.
-This can be where the beams enter the body or where they leave the body.
-Due to the precise nature of radiotherapy, your radiographer should be able to tell you exactly where hair will be lost.
-The effects are not usually permanent, but may be.
+If radiotherapy beams are targeted at an area with hair on it, then hair loss may occur where the beams enter or leave the body.
+Due to the precise nature of radiotherapy, your radiographer should be able to tell you exactly where hair may be lost.
+The effects are not usually permanent, but can be.
 If only temporary, hair may grow back a different colour or texture to how it was before radiotherapy.

 There are many muscles in the neck which are used for everything from turning your head to eating and drinking.
-We use over 70 muscles when we talk.
-All of these things can become very difficult during and after treatment, but the effects can last a lot longer than other side-effects, and may require dedicated care to recover from.
+Some or all of these things may become difficult during and after treatment and may require dedicated care to recover from.

 DAMAGE TO THE SALIVA GLANDS

-Much in the same way as the neck muscles, saliva glands can be damaged by radiotherapy beams during treatment.
+Saliva glands can be damaged by radiotherapy beams during treatment.
 The amount of damage will depend on the type of radiation therapy and how close the tumour is to the saliva glands (if it’s not the saliva glands themselves that are cancerous).
-In the aftermath of treatment, many patients experience dry mouth which can be a long term problem.
-Dry mouth is uncomfortable, but can also cause trouble eating and talking.
+After your treatment you may experience dry mouth, which can be a long term issue.

 WHAT YOU CAN DO: Discuss your options in detail with your medical team, as some forms of radiotherapy are more precise and therefore less damaging than others.

-If the saliva glands are damaged, artificial saliva products may be used to keep the mouth moist and to aid with eating and talking.
+If your saliva glands are damaged, artificial saliva products can be used to keep the mouth moist and to aid with eating and talking.

-There is a lot of support available to ensure that patients get the right follow-up treatment to deal with any side effects and long term issues.
+There is a lot of support available to ensure that you get the right follow-up treatment to deal with any side effects and long term issues you may experience.
 Check out our section devoted to follow-up care for more information.